vlacs/navigator-archive/win-eclipse.md

 </table>

 Now that the table has been created it is time to load it with some dummy data.
-Open the SQL Editor of your choice and load and execute the 'test.sql' file found in the root of the Aspire project.
+Open the SQL Editor of your choice and load and execute the 'test.sql' file found in the root of the Navigator project.

 <b>NOTE</b>:  The test.sql script is not set up to run multiple times.
 If you need to refresh your test data, truncate the contents of the following tables prior to re-running the script:
 - comp